szewah/finance/README.md

 ## Synopsis

-An app that pulls together the headlines from your trusted financial news sources.
+A web app that pulls together the headlines from your trusted financial news sources.

 ## Installation